Constitution Island

-Constitution Island is in the northeastern United States, located in New York on the east side of the Hudson River, north of New York City.
+Constitution Island is on the east side of the Hudson River in the U.S. state of New York, north of New York City.
 It is directly opposite the U.S. Military Academy Reservation at West Point and is connected to the east shore by Constitution Marsh.

 It is the only part of the U.S. Military Academy Reservation on the east side of the Hudson River.
 Formerly known as "Martelaer's Rock", Constitution Island is the site of the earliest Revolutionary War fortifications in the Hudson Valley.
 Taken briefly by the British in 1777, the island was re-occupied by American forces in 1778, and made an integral part of Fortress West Point.
 The island was bequeathed to the military academy in 1909 and has been administered by the West Point Museum ever since.

-The Education Center was completed in 2016, the Warner House has been completely restored and will be ready as a Museum again in the Spring of 2020.
+The Education Center was completed in 2016, the Warner House has been completely restored and will be ready as a museum again in the spring of 2020.